aaroncampbell/wp-google-analytics/README.md

 	* Anything - Use the built-in filter to add your own!
 * Allows you to ignore any user roles (administrators, editors, authors, etc)

+Brought to you by <a href="http://aarondcampbell.com/" title="WordPress Plugins">Aaron D. Campbell</a>

 ## Installation

 Use automatic installer.